 - No exceptions or substitutions will be permitted for the above requirements.

 - All audition repertoires must be performed from memory.

 - No concerti or transcriptions are permitted.

-- Any remaining questions regarding repertoire can be addressed to Conservatory Head of Keyboard Studies, Professor Thomas Hecht (email: email@example.com).
+- Any remaining questions regarding repertoire can be addressed to Conservatory Head of Piano Studies, Professor Thomas Hecht (email: firstname.lastname@example.org).

-- Each candidate must also submit a Repertoire Validation List of the works he/she has studied within the last three years as part of the application process.
+- Each candidate must also submit a Repertoire Validation List of works that he/she has studied within the last three years as part of the application process.